Factors Leading to Early Preterm Premature Rupture of Membranes in a Tertiary Care Centre in Eastern India: A Prospective Study QC01-QC05

 Aim: To evaluate the incidence, the clinical characteristics, factors leading to early PPROM (<34 weeks) in a tertiary care centre in Eastern India.

 Results: A total of 92 patients were analysed out of 108.
 Incidence of early PPROM was 3.08%.
-Maximum number of patients was in the age group 26-30 years, and primigravida accounted for 52.20%.
+Maximum number of patients were in the age group 26-30 years, and primigravida accounted for 52.20%.
 Risk factors identified for early PPROM were history of PPROM in previous pregnancy, seen in 20 (21.7%) pregnancy, 28.30% patients had history of one or more previous abortions, 10.9% (n=10) had threatened miscarriage in index pregnancy, 26 (28.3%) had urinary complaints, 21 (22.8%) had leucorrhea.
 Positive urine cultures were seen in 19 (20.7%), with E. coli being the most common isolated organism.
 Anaemia was seen in 55 (60%), other associated conditions were hypothyroidism in 12 (13%), gestational diabetes mellitus 9 (9.7%), hypertensive disorders in 4 (4.3%), uterine myomas and polycystic ovarian syndrome in 3 (3.2%) patients in each category.
 High rate of neonatal sepsis was observed in patients with positive urine cultures, but no association with positive high vaginal swab cultures.
 About 77 (83.7%) babies were admitted to the NICU.

 Conclusion: History of PPROM in previous pregnancy and anaemia, urogenital tract infections in present pregnancy has association with premature rupture of membranes.
 The finding of the study suggests early identification and treatment of these factors can reduce the incidence of PPROM.